rakeshtembhurne/hapi-angular-quickstart/README.md

 })
 ```

-The `angular-quickstart` plugin provides three routes, which permits the client app access to all of the files it needs to run:
+The `angular-quickstart` plugin provides routes in three different ways, which permits the client app access to all of the files it needs to run:
 - A shortcut to the app specifying '/' - serves `index.html` directly
-- Serves all files under in the root Angular directory
+- Serves all necessary files under in the root Angular directory
-- Serves all files in the `/node_modules` directory
+- Serves all necessary files in the `/node_modules` directory

-> It's already been said, but it is important to note this is not an adequate production setup!
+`index.js` creates a simple route from the url `'/'` right to `index.html`.
+Then it builds routing configurations based on an array of all the necessary files it needs from the main app directory.
+THEN it builds routing configurations from each file needed from inside of the node_modules directory.
+Each file is called out separately so that a user has access to exactly these files and nothing else.

+>Note that the urls that the client app uses to `GET` files are defined by the `systemjs.config.js` and `index.html`files.
+The routes set up in `index.js` were done so that no changes needed to be made to those files.

+>In a production setup, you would likely have a script to copy all of the static to a directory where it is okay for the user to have access to the whole thing, but to keep things simple (and demonstrate way s to do routing), each file is listed and pointed to manually.

 `server.js` then registers the angular-quickstart plugin, which automatically adds the routes provided, and away you go!